JKDos/SpamTheScam/README.md

-# ScamTheScam
+# SpamTheScam
-Some scams to scam scammers with
+A Python project to spam scammers with (Formally known as ScamTheScam)

 It's an odd name, but hear this out.